unsupervisedlearner1123/ml-chat-app/README.md

 Replace YOUR_LOAD_BALANCER_DNS_NAME with the DNS name of your EKS load balancer service.

-3. Open the web interface:
+3. Access the Locust web interface in your browser:

 ```
 http://localhost:8089/